huggingface/transformers/docs/source/testing.rst

 ``pytest`` can't deal with distributed training directly.
 If this is attempted - the sub-processes don't do the right thing and end up thinking they are ``pytest`` and start running the test suite in loops.
 It works, however, if one spawns a normal process that then spawns off multiple workers and manages the IO pipes.

-This is still under development but you can see 2 different tests that perform this successfully.
-You will need at least 2 GPUs to see that in action:
+This is still under development but you can study 2 different tests that perform this successfully:

 * `test_seq2seq_examples_multi_gpu.py <https://github.com/huggingface/transformers/blob/master/examples/seq2seq/test_seq2seq_examples_multi_gpu.py>`__ - a ``pytorch-lightning``-running test (had to use PL's ``ddp`` spawning method which is the default)
 * `test_finetune_trainer.py <https://github.com/huggingface/transformers/blob/master/examples/seq2seq/test_finetune_trainer.py>`__ - a normal (non-PL) test

 To jump right into the execution point, search for the ``execute_async_std`` function in those tests.

-You will need at least 2 GPUs to see that in action:
+You will need at least 2 GPUs to see these tests in action:

 .. code-block:: bash